skinny85/eol-blog/metalsmith/src/articles/2014/i-like-checked-exceptions.md

 }
 ```

-, the <code>copy()</code> method will never actually throw <code>CloneNotSupportedException</code>.
+, the `copy()` method will never actually throw `CloneNotSupportedException`.
 And yet either the implementation or all of the clients are forced to write dead code dealing with it.

 Another unwanted side-effect of this particular fault is that it conditions inexperienced Java programmers to treat checked exceptions as nuances which have to be dealt with in order to get to the "real" code.
 I mean, how many times have you seen code like this